mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 What is the purpose of topologyVersion?
 '''''''''''''''''''''''''''''''''''''''

-topologyVersion solves the following race condition among application threads and the monitor when handling State Change Errors:
+`topologyVersion`_ solves the following race condition among application threads and the monitor when handling `State Change Errors`_:

 #.
 Two concurrent writes begin on application threads A and B.
 #.
 The primary steps down.